Online multiple hypothesis testing: Extensions and future directions

 \subsection{Current shortcomings and future directions}

 \textit{Online testing for small numbers of hypotheses} \\ Online testing algorithms are most powerful in settings where there are a large number (i.e.\ $T > 1000$) of hypotheses that will eventually be tested.
 Thus the biggest advantage will likely be in settings such as A/B testing in large tech companies or in large-scale biological data repositories.
 However, while platform trials provide a framework for a trial to continue indefinitely in theory, in practice they will typically evaluate a maximum number of interventions in the low tens.
 Hence, there is a need for investigation of optimal online testing procedures when the maximum number of hypotheses to be tested is relatively low and when the correlation between hypotheses is known (e.g.\ because of a shared control arm).
-Separately, since many platform trials use an adaptive design, methods that explicitly combine group-sequential designs with online control of error rates would be useful (see \citet{zehetmayer2021online} for a recent proposal along these lines).\\[-6pt]
+Separately, {there is scope to further improve the power of online testing algorithms when combined with sequential testing of the individual hypotheses, for example by exploiting the fact that pre-specified group-sequential stopping boundaries may be used in a platform trial setting} (see \citet{zehetmayer2021online} for a recent proposal along these lines).\\

 \textit{Managing incentives across sponsors or products} \\ There are some additional challenges in using online control methods in platform trials or in the IT industry.
 If different sponsors (e.g.\ pharmaceutical companies) are supporting a platform trial, they might be reluctant to have their intervention be tested at a notably more stringent level than other sponsors: it may be difficult to reconcile the most powerful overall procedure not being acceptable to individual sponsors.
-Similarly, if a large IT company imposes that experiments run across various products must all be subjected to oversight in the form of a common online FDR controlling procedure that acts across products, then it may be hard to convince individual product teams that their tests must be subject to a level determined by the results of experiments by other groups.\\[-6pt]
+Similarly, if a large IT company imposes that experiments run across various products must all be subjected to oversight in the form of a common online FDR controlling procedure that acts across products, then it may be hard to convince individual product teams that their tests must be subject to a level determined by the results of experiments by other groups.\\